fubar2/toolfactory-galaxy-docker/README.md

 the ToolFactory from https://toolshed.g2.bx.psu.edu/view/fubar/tool_factory_2.
 Testing is done using Planemo from https://github.com/galaxyproject/planemo

+## Warning

+*Requires running a privileged docker container exposing associated security risks*

-*Please do not run this on any production hardware since it uses a privileged docker container exposing potentially serious security risks*
+Please do not run this on any production or accessible hardware where that kind of risk is usually not acceptable.

-Run this only on an easily disposable machine please. **If it breaks anything of yours, you get to keep all the pieces**
+Note that all generated tools are normal Galaxy tools with no additional security vulnerabilities from the ToolFactory itself.
+They could be constructed with malicious code but jobs will run as the user so damage should be limited.
+The ToolFactory just makes writing tools easier.
+Whether they attempt to be malicious is up to the tool author.

 ## Intended audience and users